SKCro/WebTV-HD/README.md

 ## TODO:
 - Flesh out everything.
 - ~~Make the status bar look better on non-widescreen display sizes.~~ Done
-- Recreate more service pages like dialing, login, home page, mail, etc.
+- Recreate more service pages like dialing, login, home page, mail, etc. Currently on hold because style updates are more important for right now.
 - ~~Add functionality with JavaScript.~~ Done
 - Fix the dang selection box scrolling bug.
 - Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.
 - Flesh out Home.html.

 ## Why are Tizen-related files in the repo?
  I originally built this project with the Samsung Smart TV in mind, using the Tizen IDE (I wanted to see how a WebTV-like application would look), but I decided to expand it to modern browsers in general.
-That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore and that one JS file).
+That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore).

- You can safely ignore these files, as they don't really serve much purpose.
+ You can safely ignore these leftovers, as they don't really serve much purpose.